Anusha-Vivekanand/Anusha-Vivekanand/README.md

 💡 **Home Credit Default Risk Analysis (Spring 2024)**: I built machine learning models using Python to predict loan repayment ability, tackling class imbalance and achieving meaningful business insights to enhance credit scoring systems.

 📊 These projects reflect my passion for extracting insights from complex datasets and creating data-driven solutions.
+I enjoy working with Python, Alteryx, R, SQL, and visualization tools like Tableau and Power BI to turn messy data into clear, actionable solutions.
+Whether it’s optimizing operations or forecasting demand, I focus on creating work that drives real impact.
 Explore my repositories to dive deeper into the process and outcomes.
 Let’s connect and collaborate on impactful analytics projects!